Smoked Pork Chops

 Ingredients

-• Pork chops – for this recipe, I recommend a thick cut pork chop, like the top loin chops that you see pictured above.
+- Pork chops – when smoking pork chops, I recommend using a thick cut pork chop, like the top loin chops that you see pictured above.
 These are approximately 2 inches thick.
 The thicker the chop, the longer it will take to smoke and the more smoky flavor you will impart on the pork chops.
 I definitely do not recommend using any pork chop that’s less than 1 inch thick for this recipe.
 You can use bone-in or boneless pork chops, just know that a bone-in pork chop will take longer to cook than a boneless pork chop.

-• Pork chop seasoning – I love this homemade seasoning blend, which is a delicious combination of herbs, spices and brown sugar.
+- Pork chop seasoning – I love this homemade seasoning blend, which is a delicious mixture of smoked paprika, black pepper, garlic powder, onion powder, herbs, and brown sugar.
 It’s easy to mix up in 5 minutes and is delicious on smoked, grilled or pan fried pork chops.
 You can also use another bbq pork rub or seasoning, if you already have a favorite in your kitchen.

 Instructions